yusufyigitol/CS412_Project/README.md

 In **Round 1**, I started with a Naive Bayes classifier for account category prediction and used a simple baseline approach for regression by averaging likes from training data.
 Captions were processed with TF-IDF, and the classifier achieved decent initial accuracy.

 For **Round 2**, I continued with Naive Bayes but focused on improving feature representation and data balance.
-Regression predictions were also refined by incorporating patterns from training posts.
+Regression predictions were also refined by combining patterns from training posts.

 In **Round 3**, I shifted to Logistic Regression for classification, using grid search to optimize hyperparameters.
 For regression, I used a Gradient Boosting Regressor with additional features like average likes and caption lengths.
 This round produced the best results in both tasks.